XiaoMengXinX/Telegram-OneText-bot/README.md

 On telegram group or private chat, send a special command to the bot:

-`/onetext` - Get a onetext image
+`/onetext` - Get an onetext image

-`/custom` - Create a onetext image with your own text
+`/custom` - Create an onetext image with your own text

 For example, send the following message to the bot: